This article is part of a larger series on VoIP.

-- SMS API: Used for automated marketing messages, alerts and notifications, and autoresponders, this API typically features message queueing, long message concatenation, and character set support.
+- SMS API: Used for automated marketing messages, alerts and notifications, and autoresponders, this API supports message queueing and long message concatenation.

 - Messaging API: This covers messaging on the web, social media, and apps.
-Maximize this to handle order or shipping updates and confirmations, product upselling, and customer polls and surveys.
+Maximize this to handle order updates and confirmations, product upselling, and customer polls and surveys.

-- Verification API: This will be in the form of cross-channel two-factor authentication, account login attempt push notifications, or verification codes.
+- Verification API: This prompts cross-channel two-factor authentication, account login attempt push notifications, or verification codes.

-- Video API: Different providers will have different limits on the number of participants.
-For instance, RingCentral has a cap of 200 users for video meetings.
+- Video API: Different providers will have different limits on the number of call or meeting participants.
+For instance, RingCentral has a cap of 200 users.
 The API enables access to meetings via browsers through webRTC technology.
 This removes the need for a downloaded app.

-- Email API: Use this for sending automated messages such as account creation, shipping notifications, or password recovery.
-Maximize it for marketing emails such as monthly newsletters and product recommendations.
-Email APIs allow you to create custom triggers to send the right messages to your audience at the right time.
+- Email API: Send automated messages, like account creation, shipping notifications, or password recovery, to customers’ email inboxes.
+Maximize it for marketing efforts, such as monthly newsletters and product recommendations.
+Create custom triggers to send the right messages to your audience at the right time.

-Most CPaaS providers have visual editors that help you build communication features such as SMS surveys, IVR, and call forwarding, even without technical expertise.
-These editors have drag-and-drop interfaces, making them easy to use for those with no coding background.
-A popular CPaaS provider, Vonage, has this kind of design studio that makes it easy to create IVR systems.
+Most CPaaS providers have visual editors that help you build communication features, such as SMS surveys, IVR, and call forwarding, even without technical expertise.
+These editors have drag-and-drop interfaces, making them easy to use for those without a coding background.
+Popular CPaaS provider Vonage has this kind of design studio, where you’re able to create IVR systems effortlessly.

 Most CPaaS solutions support common programming languages, namely: